rdwz/kraudcloud-apps/README.md

 kraudcloud demo apps
 ====================

-these are apps available on kraudcloud.com for demonstration of the appstore feature.
+These apps are available on the [kraudcloud appstore](https://kraudcloud.com/home/marketplace) for demonstration of the appstore feature.